MarcoSteinke/Python-Machine-Learning-and-Data-Science/README.md

 As we defined before, the dots are concentrated at 5.0 on the x-axis and 10.0 and the y-axis.
 You will also see the pre-defined spread which is on the both axes.
 It is clear to see that the spread on the y-axis is as double as big as the spread on the x-axis

+## 4 Linear Regression

+### 4.1 Definitions

+#### Regression
+The term regression defines a process in which you try to find relationships between variables This relationship is used in Machine Learning and statistical modeling.
+There it us used to predict future events.